Meet the Exec Board: Maria Bobbitt-Chertock (’20)

 Vagabon writes bluntly about space and architecture, what constitutes a “home” and what does not.
 And as a U.S. immigrant from Cameroon, she navigates these spaces in a fascinating way: they all seem liminal to her, come and gone in the turn of a phrase.
 This perspective/voice is essential to art given our current political climate.

-Truly this album can be enjoyed two different ways: 1) You could play it in the background and let the disparate but never shocking melodies filter in, or 2), you could listen actively and experience constant mental stops-and-starts thanks to SZA’s smart, brutal lyrics.
+Truly this album can be enjoyed two different ways: 1) You could play it in the background and let the disparate but never disarming melodies filter in, or 2), you could listen actively and experience constant mental stops-and-starts thanks to SZA’s smart, brutal lyrics.

 Guppy, Charly Bliss